jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 ## Schedule

 The following schedule is to be considered tentative, and will likely change during the semester.
 Please inform me of any inconsistencies that you notice.
-Links for slides, sample code, and additional readings will be placed in the schedule.
+Links for sample code, and additional readings will be placed in the schedule.
+The lecture slides will be available on Piazza.

 *[URM]: Up and Running with MATLAB